simranrawat/DevOps_ppmtool/README.md

 # Personal Project Management Tool

-A personal project management tool developed in SpringBoot and React JS.
+A personal project management tool developed in SpringBoot and React JS with mysql database.

 ## Installing and Running the application
  Download the project folder PPMToolFullStack and do: